Fox-ML-infrastructure/Fox-v1-infra/README.md

 # FoxML Core — ML Cross-Sectional Infrastructure

+> **⚠️ ACTIVE DEVELOPMENT — EXPECT BREAKING CHANGES**
+> This project is under **heavy active development**.
+Breaking changes may occur without notice.
+APIs, configuration schemas, directory structures, and file formats may change between commits.
+Use at your own risk in production environments.
+See [ROADMAP.md](ROADMAP.md) for current status and known issues.

 > **📋 See [ROADMAP.md](ROADMAP.md) for most recent updates, current development focus, and status of modules (including known broken/untested components).**
 > **📝 See [CHANGELOG.md](CHANGELOG.md) for recent technical and compliance changes.**